 Outstanding balances at year-end are unsecured and settlement occurs in cash throughout the financial year.
 There have been no guarantees provided or received for any related party receivables or payables.
-For the first semester ended June 30, 2012 and year ended December 31, 2011, the Company has not recorded any impairment of receivables from receivables owed by the related parties.
-The assessment is undertaken each financial year through examining the financial position of the related party and the market in which the related party operates.
+For the first nine months ended September 30, 2012 and year ended December 31, 2011, the Company has not recorded any impairment of receivables from receivables owed by the related parties.
+The assessment isundertaken each financial year through examining the financial position of the related party and the market in which the related party operates.